Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Where the outflow of two parts of Wheelbarrow Falls collide, the paddling is a little tricky.
-It's been so long since I've done this route that that I'd forgotten that.
+It's been so long since I've done this route that that I'd forgotten about that.

-The river had flooded the portage in spots but the trail bed was firm, so we just sloshed through the water.
+In spots, the river had flooded the portage, but the trail bed was firm, so we just sloshed through the water.

-In another "it's been a long time", I had forgotten about the short portage that comes between Wheelbarrow Falls and Basswood Falls (Horse Portage).
+In another "it's been a long time", I'd forgotten about the short portage that comes between Wheelbarrow Falls and Basswood Falls (Horse Portage).
 The current kept me from landing where I wanted to, which turned out to be a good thing because we ended up at the correct place.
 On this portage, we met a young couple